 All riverboats also offer themed Christmas and New Year's Eve voyages.
 "Crystal River Getaways" itineraries include:

 - (Crystal Bach) 7-day "Romantic Rhine" between Amsterdam and Mainz, 7-day "Rhine Serenade" between Mainz and Frankfurt, plus 3 previously announced Getaways to Belgium and Holland, highlighting region's springtime tulips (high-season) in April-May.

-- (Crystal Mahle) 7-day "Delightful Danube" between Regensburg and Budapest, 9-day "European Escape" between Amsterdam and Regensburg
+- (Crystal Mahler) 7-day "Delightful Danube" between Regensburg and Budapest, 9-day "European Escape" between Amsterdam and Regensburg

 - (Crystal Ravel) 8-day "European Treasures" between Nuremberg and Basel, 6-day Danube Getaway, between Vienna and Nuremberg.

-In 2020, company's 5-boat fleet (Crystal Mozart plus the 4 sisterships Bach, Debussy, Mahler and Ravel) cruises along Europe's largest inland waterways, with an array of 7- to 16-day long itineraries.
-Calling at large port cities and picturesque medieval towns, fleet's 2020 deployment allows travelers to enjoy continent's best-known architecture, festivals and traditions, Christmas markets, Bavaria's cuisine and wines.
-Passengers can attend in Oberammergau (Bavaria) live performances during select voyages on Crystal Debussy, Crystal Mahler and Crystal Ravel.
-Shore tours feature Xmas Market shopping.
-Crystal's 2020 river cruise itineraries include:
+In 2020, Crystal's 5-riverboat fleet cruises on Europe's largest inland waterways, with itineraries ranging 7- to 16-days, visiting large port cities and picturesque medieval towns.
+Fleet's 2020 deployment allows travellers to enjoy Europe's best-known culture destinations, festivals, Christmas markets, Bavaria's cuisine and wines.
+Passengers can attend in Oberammergau (Bavaria) live performances during select voyages on the ships Debussy, Mahler and Ravel.

 2020 Rhine and Moselle cruises (ships Bach, Debussy)